"Those most conscious of another world have made the most effective Christians in this one."

 For 16 years, Mark led the editorial departments at several Christian publishers.
 Then, in 2017, Mark transitioned from publishing to teaching professional writing courses at Pensacola Christian College.
 He now uses his publishing experience to help guide the next generation of writers and editors.

-Mark’s writing credits include publication in textbooks, newspapers, magazines, and literary journals.
+Mark’s writing credits include publication in magazines, newspapers, textbooks, and literary journals.
 He’s recognized as an outstanding writer, editor, and contributor.
 Abeka, one of the largest publishers of Christian school resources in the world, released Mark’s novel Trapped in a Hot Air Balloon in June 2021.

 Mark remains passionate about using his writing, editing, and publishing skills for the glory of God.
 He encourages his professional writing students to courageously engage and impact their communities through the power of writing.